iamtushaar/CAR_SALES_ADE_Project/README.md

 ### **Pipeline 2: Incremental Data Loading**

-This pipeline ensures that only new data is appended to the Bronze layer in Azure Data Lake Gen 2.
+This pipeline ensures that only new data is appended to the Raw layer in Azure Data Lake Gen 2.

 ![incremental loading](https://github.com/Bhumin-Patel029/CarsProject_Images/blob/main/Incremental_Data_Pipeline.png)